An Adversarial Approach to Structural Estimation: Convergence Rates of the Discriminator

-\cref{asm:nn} forms a sufficient condition for \cref{asm:sieve:entropy} (while leaving a room for \cref{asm:discriminator}), so we use this to derive the rate of convergence of the neural network discriminator.
+\cref{asm:nn} gives a sufficient condition for \cref{asm:sieve:entropy}, so we use this to derive the rate of convergence of the neural network discriminator.
 If, in addition, $d^\ast<2p$, we have $\delta_n=o_P(n^{-1/4})$; this is easier to satisfy if the underlying dimension of the log likelihood ratio is low, regardless of the dimension of the input.

 \begin{prop}[Rate of convergence of neural network discriminator] Under \cref{asm:nn,asm:m,asm:discriminator}, $d_\theta(\hat{D}_\theta,D_\theta)=O_P^\ast(\delta_n)$. \end{prop}

 \begin{proof} We use \cref{lem:bracket} to bound the bracketing number in \cref{asm:sieve:entropy}.
 For now, let us assume that $\mathcal{D}_n$ in \cref{asm:nn} satisfies the network structure of \cref{lem:bracket}; later, we calibrate the constants in reflection of the network structure in \cref{asm:nn}.
 Since $D$ is nonnegative, we can extend $d_\theta$ to accommodate arbitrary functions $f_1$ and $f_2$ by $d_\theta(f_1,f_2)\coloneqq d_\theta(0\vee f_1,0\vee f_2)$.
 In the notation of \cref{lem:bracket},